Sleep Apnea: Symptoms, Causes, and Treatments

 One systematic review reports two key lifestyle changes can improve sleep apnea:

-One study reports that weight loss reduces the volume of the tongue and muscles surrounding the airway.
+One study reports that weight loss reduces the volume of the tissues surrounding the airway.
 This reduces the amount of tissue that could block your airway.

 Exercise is commonly studied for its effects on weight loss.
-However, one report states that exercise also improves:
+However, one report states that exercise also improves lung function.

 Quitting smoking and eliminating alcohol intake are also recommended to improve both central sleep apnea and obstructive sleep apnea.
 Doing so can reduce inflammation and eliminate their impact on your brain’s control of breathing.